drivly/indexes.do/README.md

-# indexes.do
-Durable Object Data Indexing Service
+# Indexes.do - Data Indexing API for Durable Objects

 <http://indexes.do/json.path.do/$.data/wikis.do/Porsche>